At Level A1 the student can:

 At Level B2 the student can:

 - understand the main ideas of complex text on both concrete and abstract topics, including technical discussions in his/her field of specialisation

 - interact with a degree of fluency and spontaneity that makes regular interaction with native speakers quite possible without strain for either party

 - produce clear, detailed text on a wide range of subjects and explain a viewpoint on a topical issue giving the advantages and disadvantages of various options.

-Levels from A1 to B1 are divided into two sub-levels (e.g. A1a and A1b).
-Each sub-level is taught over one semester (63 hours).
+Levels from A1 to B1 are taught over one semester 120 hours.
 Level B2 is a class that is focused especially on the needs of most students to keep their high level by practising German and become more fluent and advanced.
+B2 is divided into two sub-levels (e.g. B2.1 and B2.2), each sub-level is taught over one semester.
 The B2 courses are topic-oriented and a mix of repetition as well as acquisition of new structures and vocabulary.

 Special Classes: MGS also offers special courses for individuals and groups, e.g. private tuition, company courses, etc on availability.
 For more details please contact our office.